 Awards made under the RSU plan are subject to ‘cliff vesting’ after three years, contingent upon the continued active employment of the employee with the ArcelorMittal group.
 The RSU plan is targeted at the 500 to 700 most senior managers across the ArcelorMittal group.

 In 2016 no RSU were granted under this plan.

 The PSU plan’s main objective is to be an effective performance-enhancing scheme based on the employee’s contribution to the achievement of the company’s strategy.

-Awards made under the PSU plan will be subject to the fulfillment of cumulative performance criteria over a three-year period from the date of award.
-The employees eligible to participate in the PSU plan are a subset of the group of employees eligible to participate in the RSU plan and they will receive part of their award in RSUs and part in PSUs.
+Awards made under the PSU plan will be subject to the fulfillment of performance criteria over a three-year period from the date of award.

-The allocation of RSUs and PSUs to eligible employees under the RSU plan and the PSU plan is reviewed by the board of directors’ appointments, remuneration and corporate governance committee, comprised of four independent directors, which makes a recommendation to the full board of directors.
+The allocation of long term incentives is reviewed by the board of directors’ appointments, remuneration and corporate governance committee, comprised of three independent directors, which makes a recommendation to the full board of directors.
 The committee also decides the criteria for granting PSUs and makes its recommendation to the board of directors.
 The criteria are based on the principle of rewarding for performance upon the achievement of clear and measurable metrics for shareholder value creation.

 Global Stock Option Plan